socites/social-app-base/docs/deployment/apple/apple.md

 Now you have set the **App ID** for your application.

-## 2. Generate the certificates
+## 2. Generate the certificates and Provisioning Profiles
-To create the development and prodcution certificates for your application, follow [this instructive](./certificates/certificates.md).
+To create the development and prodcution certificates and provisioning profiles for your application, follow [this instructive](./certificates/certificates.md).

 ### 2.2 Create Certificate "Apple Push Notification service SSL (Sandbox & Production)"
 Create and download the certificate: